 Long story short: I feel like they give me the results of my natural hair brushes, but their synthetic fibers make caring for them a breeze.
 They are high quality with a price to match, but they are not prone to breaking, shedding, or becoming misshapen.

 Again, although they are pricey for synthetic bristles, I have found them to be workhorse products.
 I’ve been using the blurring foundation, precise cheek, and buildable cheek brushes for about two and a half years without any issues.
-As I share the brushes, I will let you know if I have an affordable favorite that I use as an alternative.
+As I share the brushes, I will let you know if I have a favorite affordable alternative.

 Smashbox Sheer Powder ($40)